HumanSignal/label-studio/docs/source/guide/api.md

 You can use the Label Studio API to import data for labeling, export annotations, set up machine learning with Label Studio, and sync tasks with cloud storage.

-See the API documentation linked inside Label Studio for further guidance and interactive examples.
+See the [API reference documentation](/api) for further guidance and interactive examples.

 ## Authenticate to the API